GreenFlag31/node-tao/README.md

     <b>If you want to compare "tao" with "eta"</b>
   </summary>

 - **Tao set security by design**: Stack traces are not visible in the browser.
-Increased security in mapping files.
+Increased security in files mapping.
 - **Increased developer experience**: Visual error representation, metrics, configuration options are checked.
 - **Immutability**: Data provided in the template is immutable, ie. template data modification does not affect original data.
 - **Clearer API**: Scope is well defined and restricted, which also improves security.
 Clean code practices are enforced.
 - **Clearer template syntax**: No prefix are needed.
 - **Helpers**: Global and local helpers, which are clearer and more suitable for little template logic.
 - **Flexible template path resolution**: With `fileResolution` mode set to `flexible`, only end unique paths can be provided, which increases file path readability (aka. `namespaces`).
+- **Performance**: Various performance optimization.

 </details>